Sarlahi District: Chure mountain

 On the north side of the district from east to west is the mountain range known as the Sivalik Hills.
 They have an average height of 900 m, reaching 1350 m in places.
 This range separates the Terai from the inner Terai and harbours the fossilised remains of many mammals no longer typical of Eurasia.

-Bhanwar region
+Bhabar region

-This region is between what is north of the Sivalik hills and the southern Terai region.
-In the local language, it is also known as char koshe jhadi and thethi.
+This region is between Chure range and the Outer Terai region.
+In the local language, it is also known as Char koshe Jhadi.
 The height of the region is from 150 to 300 m.
 The Mahendra Highway touches this area, so settlement is increasing.
 In the region, the water source level is always very low; even the following water disappears because of sandiness.
 It is very difficult to obtain water by digging.
 Irrigation is problematic in the area.

 Terai region

-The Terai region begins in the middle of the district to the south and goes to India's Bihar.
+The Terai region, plains, forms the southernmost part of Nepal and goes to India's Bihar.
 Since ancient times, the region has had large public density and is a good place for farming, so it is called Treasurer of grain.